 Each wave acts as a spring; the more you compress it, the larger the force it creates.
 This force holds the components together while also satisfying other performance requirements, like the load it needs to withstand.
 If you are interested in the theory of this, take a look at our How a Tolerance Ring works.

 Tolerance rings can be manufactured from high quality spring stainless steel, carbon steel or alloys.
-It is normally one part of a 3-part system:
+They are normally one part of a 3-part system:

 • The inner (male) mating component